greismichell/cse210-06./README.md

     - swing_left(): Steers the vehicle to the left.
     - swing_right(): Steers the vehicle to the right.
     - stop_moving(): Stops the vehicle from moving.

-* Object: Bullet(Actor): "A solid, spherical object that is bounced around in the game"
-    Responsinility: Constructs a new Bullet.
-    States:
-    - Execute the method is_debugg from the actor class through polymorphism.
-    - get_body(): Gets the bullet's body
-    - get_image(): Gets the bullet's image.
-    - release(): release the bullet in a fixed direction.

 * Object: Rectangle: "A 4-sided flat shape with straight sides."